vuejs/v2.vuejs.org/source/guide/getting-started.md

 var vm = new Vue(options)
 ```

 This is the primary object that you will be interacting with as a developer when using vue.js.
-See [Class: Vue](/api/) for more details.
+For more details see [Class: Vue](/api/).

 ### View